Anne Webster: Career

 Webster studied sociology and history at La Trobe University, followed by a Bachelor of Social Work with honours.
 She also holds a diploma of Associate in Music, Australia.
 She taught music for a number of years, as well as worked as a professional seamstress and image consultant.
 In 2018, she completed a Ph.D. at the Australian National University (ANU) with a doctoral thesis on adoption titled "The Legacy, Legality and Legitimacy of Adopting Out - Examining the legitimacy of adoption through birth mother experiences".

-Before entering politics, Webster was a social worker in Mildura.
+Before entering parliament, Webster was a social worker in Mildura.
 She was elected to the board of the Mallee Accommodation and Support Program (MASP) in 2005, and served as chair for a period.
 In 2011, Webster became the founding executive director of Zoe Support, an organisation assisting young mothers with education.
 She was named "Citizen of the Year" by the Mildura Rural City Council in 2019 for her work with the organisation.

-Webster is one of eleven MPs in the 46th Parliament of Australia who possesses a PhD, the others being Katie Allen, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Jim Chalmers and Helen Haines.

 Politics

 In January 2019, Webster won National Party preselection for the Division of Mallee, replacing the retiring MP Andrew Broad.
 She defeated five other candidates over three rounds of voting.
 She had earlier stood for preselection in Mallee prior to the 2013 federal election, but lost to Broad.

 Webster retained Mallee for the Nationals at the 2019 federal election with a small negative swing on the two-party-preferred count.
 The party's primary vote halved from 56 percent to 28 percent, with large swings to the Liberal Party, and independents Jason Modica and Ray Kingston.

-After revelations emerged that Victorian Nationals leader Peter Walsh attempt to disaffiliate from the federal National Party to protest Barnaby Joyce's successful leadership challenge and opposition to a green net zero carbon emissions policy, Webster called for a balanced approach but expressed opposition to Walsh's support for the net zero policy.
+After revelations emerged that Victorian Nationals leader Peter Walsh attempted to disaffiliate from the federal National Party to protest Barnaby Joyce's successful leadership challenge and opposition to a green net zero carbon emissions policy, Webster called for a balanced approach but expressed opposition to Walsh's support for the net zero policy.

-In an October 2021 television interview, Dr. Webster spectacularly claimed that, like solar energy facilities, wind turbines fail to generate power in the dark.